jayproulx/aws-ha-lamp-example/infrastructure/README.md

 ## Before you start

-The Web stack will generate SSL certificates with AWS Certificate Manager, which will need to be approved by the technical contact associated with your domain, you can determine the technical contact with `whois`, or contact the administrator for your domain. *The CloudFormation stack won't complete until the cert is approved*.
+The ACM stack will generate SSL certificates with AWS Certificate Manager, which will need to be approved by the technical contact associated with your domain, you can determine the technical contact with `whois`, or contact the administrator for your domain. *The CloudFormation stack won't complete until the cert is approved*.